dannyduc/StateTree/README.md

 ## Why statecharts?

-* even with trying to have multiple FSMs for concurrent states, we would still be missing nested states
+* FSMs lack nested and concurrent states
 * Routing is often used to describe application state.
 However, routing has difficulty handling concurrent states, handling nested state transitions, and maintaining history of different branches.